MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMFDVDenyWriteAccessPolicy.md

 Use this parameter to configure the policy.

 - `Enabled`: If you enable this policy setting, Windows mounts all fixed data drives that BitLocker doesn't protect as read-only.
-If BitLocker protects the drive, Windows mounts it  with read and write access.​
+If BitLocker protects the drive, Windows mounts it  with read and write access.

-- `Disabled` or `NotConfigured`: If you disable or don't configure this policy setting, Windows mounts all fixed data drives on the computer with read and write access.​
+- `Disabled` or `NotConfigured`: If you disable or don't configure this policy setting, Windows mounts all fixed data drives on the computer with read and write access.

 ```yaml
 Type: State